Capstone-Projects-2023-Fall/project-smartspeech/documentation/docs/requirements/system-block-diagram.md

 ![system_block_diagram](/img/SmartSpeech_High-Level_System_Diagram.png)

+Figure 1: In this image, calls going into the the AWS Network (to backend servers) have blue arrows.
+Any traffic with an egress or returning destination is labeled a shade of orange.
+User inputs have black arrows.
+This image shows a drawing recognition request to backend.
+The backend will suggest a list of symbols to use.

 <!--
 > In this image, calls going into the the AWS Network (to backend servers) have orange arrows.
 Any traffic with an egress destination is labeled a shade of blue.
 User inputs have black arrows.